lk-geimfari/lk-geimfari.github.io/_posts/2020-10-20-homoiconicity-explained.md

 ## What the heck is "homoiconicity"?

 Homoiconicity is a property of a programming language.
 We say that a language is homoiconic if a program written in it can be manipulated as data using the language, and thus the program's internal representation can be inferred just by reading the program itself.
 This propert of lanugage is also known as "Code as Data".

-All the languages must process code to make it readable for compiler